lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

   2021 ASN.1 syntax {{X680}}.
 </aside>

-For ML-DSA private keys, the privateKey field in `OneAsymmetricKey` contains one of the following `CHOICE` structures encoded as an `OCTET STRING`.
-The `seed` format is a fixed 32 bytes for all security levels, while the `expandedKey` and `both` formats vary in size by security level:
+For ML-DSA private keys, the `privateKey` field in `OneAsymmetricKey` contains one of the following DER-encoded `CHOICE` structures.
+The `seed` format is a fixed 32 byte `OCTET STRING` (34 bytes total with the `0x8020` tag and length) for all security levels, while the `expandedKey` and `both` formats vary in size by security level: